 Under first party Insurance Claim, one can file with his own insurance company but in third party insurance, the Insurance Company indemnifies the insured person, if he is liable for any injury or damage caused to the third party.
-In the above explanation insured is the First Party, The second party is the Insurance Company and the third party is the party who suffered damages or injuries.
+In the above explanation the first party is the insured party, the second party is the Insurance Company and the third party is the party who suffered damages or injuries.

-There are certain conditions which are to be followed for claiming the damages by the third party:
+There are certain conditions which are to be followed for claiming damages by the third party:

 The claims can be made by the person himself who has sustained any damage or injury or by the agent duly authorized by the person who suffered any loss or the owner of the damaged property or any heir or legal representative of the deceased whose life is lost in an accident.

 The insurance details of the vehicle involved in an accident with due intimation to the insurer of the vehicle.

 Filing an FIR stating the details of the accident occurred, information about the vehicle involved in the accident and its driver and the details of the person who has witnessed the accident.

 As per the provision of the Motor Vehicle Act, for the purpose of deciding the claims for compensation with respect to any loss or injury or damage to any life or property in an accident, cases are filed before the Motor Accident Claim Tribunals (MACT)